Boykista/select_field/README.md

 - Custom animation of a dropdown menu is not supported.
 - If you provide your own menu controller or text controller, you are responsible for managing their behavior.
+- By providing search options, height of every menu option is fixed

 ## Example